 They key, however, is finding a high quality magnesium supplement that is readily absorbed in the body.
 Most magnesium supplements are not.
 This is why so many people suffer from cramping, loose stools, and diarrhea when taking these supplements.
 The magnesium simply isn’t being absorbed into the bloodstream.
 Most of it passes through the digestive system completely unabsorbed.

 I used to take a magnesium glycinate supplement but if I ever took more than 300mg per day, I would be on the toilet paying for it!
-As a result, I could only take 300mg per day, which isn’t a “therapeutic” dose to help combat afib, pvcs, or pacs.
+As a result, I could only take 300mg per day, which isn’t a “therapeutic” dose to help combat the symptoms of afib, pvcs, or pacs.
 Most of us afibbers need double that or more.

 As I searched around the Internet two years ago, I stumbled upon a supplement called ReMag and I haven’t looked back since.
 With ReMag, I was finally able to take large doses (sometimes as high as 800mg per day) without ANY side effects!